Published 13 Aug 2024

 Bifocals

 Bifocals allow for visual clarity at two separate working distances.
 The top of the lens is typically prescribed for long distance (i.e., television and driving) and includes a defined reading section at the bottom of the lens and for near work.
-Recognizably, these lenses show a faint line or segment at the bottom of the lens that can be seen with the naked eye.
+These lenses show a faint line or segment at the bottom of the lens that can be seen with the naked eye, making them more recognisable.
 Bifocals are useful for patients that experience issues with balance or vertigo.

 Desk lenses